Fire arrow: History

 The fire arrows were first reported to have been used by the Southern Wu in 904 during the siege of Yuzhang.

-In 969 gunpowder propelled rocket arrows were invented by Yue Yifang and Feng Jisheng.
+In 969, gunpowder propelled rocket arrows were invented by Yue Yifang and Feng Jisheng.

-In 975, the state of Wuyue sent to the Song dynasty a unit of soldiers skilled in the handling of fire arrows.
+In 975, the state of Wuyue sent a unit of soldiers skilled in the handling of fire arrows to the Song dynasty.
 In the same year, the Song used fire arrows to destroy the fleet of Southern Tang.

-In 994, the Liao dynasty attacked the Song and laid siege to Zitong with 100,000 troops.
-They were repelled with the aid of fire arrows.

-Published in 1044, the Wujing Zongyao, or Complete Compendium of Military Classics, states that in 994 A.D. the city of Zitong was attacked by an army of 100,000 men who were driven back by regular war machines and fire arrows.
+Published in 1044, the Wujing Zongyao, or Complete Compendium of Military Classics, states that in 994, the city of Zitong was attacked by a Liao army of 100,000 men who were driven back by regular war machines and fire arrows.

-In 1076 Vietnam's Lý dynasty used fire arrows against the Song army and razed three Chinese cities.

-In 1083 Song records state that the court produced 350,000 fire arrows and sent them to two garrisons.
+In 1083, Song records state that the court produced 350,000 fire arrows and sent them to two garrisons.

 On March 1, 1126, the Song general Li Gang used a fire arrow machine known as the Thunderbolt thrower during the Jingkang Incident.

-By 1127 the Jin were also using fire arrows produced by captured Song artisans.
+By 1127, the Jin were also using fire arrows produced by captured Song artisans.

-In 1159 fire arrows were used by the Song navy in sinking a Jin fleet.
+In 1159, fire arrows were used by the Song navy in sinking a Jin fleet.

-In 1161 the general Yu Yunwen used fire arrows at the Battle of Caishi, near present-day Ma'anshan, during a Jin maritime incursion.
+In 1161, the general Yu Yunwen used fire arrows at the Battle of Caishi, near present-day Ma'anshan, during a Jin maritime incursion.